HARRY Smith struck twice in the last 10 minutes as Millwall defeated Luton 3-1 to secure a home draw in the next stage of the EFL Trophy.

 Their system, a narrow midfield but no left-sided attacking player, put the onus on Jack Senior to run from deep and cross.
 He did that particularly well twice before the break, but Josh McQuoid and then Vassell couldn’t get their headers on target.

 Millwall struggled to find any kind of attacking rhythm.
-Wylde was given another chance to make an impact on the left side of midfield, but he couldn’t find the space to make any kind of incisive contribution or link up with Martin in the opening 45 minutes.
+Wylde was given can i buy lamisil at walmart another chance to make an impact on the left side of midfield, but he couldn’t find the space to make any kind of incisive contribution or link up with Martin in the opening 45 minutes.

 Shaun Cummings and Worrall did try to develop an understanding on the right.
 Smith had been instructed to take up a position in the back post to attack crosses, but he couldn’t get enough power behind his first-half header.
 Later in the half an attempt to lob King from distance went well wide.